Calling all mint chocolate lovers! This one’s for you.

 - 40 grams (1/4 cup) chocolate chips

-- Preheat the oven to 160 C (320 F).
-Next, add the sugar and vanilla to the chocolate mixture and beat with an electric beater until combined.
+- Next, add the sugar and vanilla to the chocolate mixture and beat with an electric beater until combined.
 Add the eggs, one at a time and beat again.
 Then sift in the flour and beat until the brownie mixture is smooth.
 Stir through the peppermint extract.
 Pour the mixture into the prepared tin.
 Bake the brownie for approximately 35-40 minutes or until cooked through.
 It should have a nice cracked top and no longer wobble in the middle.
 Leave to cool completely.

 - To make the mint frosting, place your softened butter and icing sugar (or powdered sugar) into a large mixing bowl.
 Add the peppermint extract and a teaspoon of milk then beat gently with an electric mixer until it becomes smooth and creamy.
 If your mixture is a little dry here, add another teaspoon of milk.
 Then add your green food colouring.